These are instructions for the latest Private eazyBI version 5.0.

 RAILS_ENV variable and change it to

-If you want to see list of additional view templates that can be customized (that are shared with eazybi.com version of eazyBI) then use command:
+If you want to see list of additional view templates that can be customized (that are shared with eazybi.com version of eazyBI) then use the command:

-If you extract some of these templates then after extraction you need to move them from the
+If you extract some of these templates then after the extraction you need to move them from the

 vendor/gems/eazybi/app/views directory to the